CBIIT/HPC_DME_APIs/utils/README.md

 I-Edit the following configuration files in this directory:

-  1- ./curl-conf

-     Add in a separate line all the parameters you would like to add in the REST request.
-     Please keep the current authorization line.

-  2- ./test-conf
+  1- ./test-conf

     - Edit the top level folder where collections will be registered "base-folder"
     - Edit the server name.

+  2- ./curl-conf

+     If your are fimiliar with curl, add in a separate line all the arguments you would like to send with the REST request.
+     Otherwise, leave the file unchanged.

 II- Define the environment variable HPC_DM_UTILS and let it point to the directory where this README.md is located.